Canon D30 vs Pentax K-3 II

 - More modern: Reflects 14 years and 11 months of technical progress since the Canon D30 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the K-3 II is the clear winner of the contest (18 : 3 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the K-3 II is the clear winner of the contest (20 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the Canon D30 or the K-3 II perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.